RATHOD-SHUBHAM/Netflix-Clone/README.md

 # Netflix Clone

-Built and Developed Netflix Clone using React JS, Reduc, JS, CSS.\
+Built and Developed Netflix Clone using React JS, Redux, JS, CSS.\
 Scroll across and click on your favorite show to watch its Trailer. 😉

 ## click to view the project [here](https://rathod-shubham.github.io/Netflix-Clone/)